Monday, April 25, 2016Time

 Arrive by 9 a.m.; the test is from 9:30 a.m.-12:00 p.m.
 If you have to get here later, let us know ASAP so we can make other arrangements for you.Cost

-$15 per student if registered between now and Saturday, February 15, 2014; $20 from Feb 16 – Mar 2.
-The absolute deadline is Friday, March 2.
+$20 per student if registered between now and February 1, 2016; $25 if registration is done February 1 - March 2.
+The absolute deadline will be March 2.
 No exceptions can be granted and there are no refunds if a student/school fails to attend.Registration

 It’s easy!
-Register online at this link.
+Register online following this link.
 See “Cost” (above) for details.
 Each school can register at most ten students per grade.Location

-At most ten students per grade.
+At most ten students per grade from each school.
 There is one test for students in grades 7-9 and a different test for grades 10-12.
-All this is found at the main USU link.Will we starve?
+All this is found at the main BYU link.Will we starve?

 No way!
 Breakfast for teachers and lunch – pizza and sodas – for students and teachers will be served.Can my students do it?

 Yes!
-See tests from the past to judge how your students might do.Why take the test?
+Follow this main link to see tests from the past to judge how your students might do.Why take the test?

 There are many awards available, including scholarships for high individual and school placers.
 Even if you are not one of the top finishers, it still looks good on an application to college if you did well.
-Individuals (such as from St. George, where this test is during Spring Break – just like it is for us at SUU!) are also welcome to come even if your school can’t bring you along.Contact people at SUU
+Individuals are welcome even if your school isn't coming.Contact people at SUU

 Seth Armstrong (email@example.com) or Robin Archibald (firstname.lastname@example.org); you may also phone us at (435)590-4516 (Armstrong, Math Dept Chair – can text as well) or (435)586-5448 (Robin, Math Department Administrative Assistant)What should we bring?

 Well, sure, but the phrase anything is possible is very different from saying anything is probable!
-The test has 30 multiple-choice questions with parts a-e each.
-You get five points for choosing the correct answer, get zero points for an incorrect answer, but get one if you leave it blank.
+There are 40 questions, multiple choice.
+You get 6 pts for a correct answer, 0 pts for an incorrect answer and 1.5 pts for each non-answer.
 This means that it may be to your student’s advantage to guess if he/she can get down to one or two pretty good possibilities.